Ronald K. Gay

 I have been a contractor since the early 1980s, obtaining my builder's license in 1985.
 I turned to the home inspection business in 1985 to broaden my education and experience in the building and home industry.
 I performed over 2000 inspections from roof to basement.
 I always climbed on the roof on my inspections, unless snow, ice or steep pitch prevented it.
 There were few roofs I didn't climb on.
 After inspecting homes for six years I wrote my first book, House & Home Almanac, that addressed housing construction, housing transactions, inspections, historic houses, energy saving.

-After buying my current home in 1986, the Sibley-Hoyt House, I started down a road of learning, and educating myself about historic structures.
+After buying my current home in 1986, the Sibley-Hoyt House, I started down a road of learning and educating myself about historic structures.
 That has been complemented by the scores of projects I have completed on historic, and older homes.

-In 1994 I re-dedicated myself to carpentry and contracting, not liking what the home inspection industry had evolved into.
+In 1994 I re-dedicated myself to carpentry and contracting, not liking what the home inspection industry had become.
 But, an outgrowth of my experience as a home inspector was learning and finding out all I could around the subject of basement seepage problems.
 So, I wrote a book on that in 2005: 5 Steps to a Dry Basement or Crawl Space, Welkin House.

 REFERENCES